 Eliminate the invading troops from each planet to go to the next mission.
 Explore strange planets using your tools of destruction to eliminate the invaders!

 Play with the extended home row keys.
-Use left hand to jump and attack ( S D F ).
-The right hand fingers are used for moving ( J I K L ).
+Use left hand for shooting, grenades and rolling ( S D F ).
+The right hand fingers are used for moving and jumping ( J I K L ).
 Zoom the planet view with keys A and E. Good luck, have force with you!

 Copyright Frank Force 2021